Home | Site Index | Disclaimer | Email Me!

 |

-The dimwitted morons running AnimeHot are a very good example of a little bit of knowledge being dangerous.
+The dimwitted morons running AnimeHot are a very good example of how a lack of even little bit of knowledge is dangerous.
 They terminated

 some auctions belonging to a seller named Raincloud.
 When asked why AnimeHot terminated the auctions, AnimeHot replied: